Updated instructions for Windows users:

 How are the online materials and downloadable application different?

 The Unit 1 online drills have the capability to save scores, so that you can maintain a record of your progress.
 Both cover the same essential material on intervals, chords and scales, but the online interface is somewhat different from that in the download application.
-Students are encouraged to explore both.
-Either will work in completing the printed worksheets in your Workbook, but the web version may provide the nicest sounding audio.
+Either will work in completing the printed worksheets in your Workbook, but the web version may provide the best sounding audio and work more reliably with newer computers and mobile devices.

 The examples in Units 2-25 are the same in essential content.
 The web audio uses high-quality digital samples of real instruments while the application for download relies on the computer’s internal sound.